-The District continues to carry out improvements identified in the 2017 Beaver Creek Preliminary Engineering Report (PER) and Environmental Report (ER).
-The District received a Letter of Conditions (LOC) from USDA-RD dated July 2, 2019 obligating funding to construct the Beaver Creek Source Water Intake and Membrane Water Treatment Facility.
+The District received a Letter of Conditions (LOC) from USDA-RD dated July 2, 2019, obligating funding to construct the Beaver Creek Source Water Intake and Membrane Water Treatment Facility.
 Funding included \$6,549,000 in G.O.
 Bond Loan, \$2,547,000 in Revenue Bond Loan and \$2,799,500 in Grant.
 Because bids came in higher than expected, on April 14, 2020 the District applied for sub-grant funding through USDA-RD in the amount of \$1,893,332.
 On May 11, 2020, the District received a LOC that provides additional funding toward the Beaver Creek Source Water Project.
 Funding included \$1.5 Million in additional grants with a District contribution of \$302,000 from SDC's.
-The loans associated with this project, the Revenue Bond loan closed in November 2020, and the G.O.
+Revenue Bond loan closed in November 2020, and the G.O.
 Bond Loan closed in December 2021.
+Remaining project funds include USDA-RD grant funds that are currently in dispute and will be decided through arbitration.

-Operation and maintenance expenses (O&M) necessary to cover the cost of operating the District's newly constructed water treatment facility will be offset by the annual purchase cost of wholesale water.
-While there is some uncertainty with respect to operational expenses tied to things like the cost of power, fuel, and chemicals.
-It is projected that the District will meet these expenses without an increase in the rate by utilizing those funds typically used for the purchase of wholesale water.
-While the District has relied on recent O&M projections provided by the engineer, it's important to understand the true cost of O&M will not be known until we have sufficient data and experience operating the treatment system.
+Operation and maintenance (O&M) expenses necessary to cover the cost of operating the district's newly constructed water treatment facility will be offset by the annual purchase cost of wholesale water.
+While there is some uncertainty with respect to operational expenses tied to things like the cost of power, fuel, chemicals, and services.
+District staff relied on O&M projections provided by the engineer in past budgets.
+However, after several months of operation, along with the increase in goods and services operation and maintenance cost are higher than projected.
+Therefore, the proposed budget also takes into consideration the need for a rate adjustment to meet O&M expenses and debt service.

 Our sources for projecting revenues include water sales, property tax revenue, fees, and miscellaneous revenues.
 Revenues and expenses are tracked on a monthly basis to ensure that the receipts and expenditures are maintained within planned activities.
-The proposed SRWD annual budget for the fiscal year 2022-23 has been prepared pursuant to Oregon Local Budget Law and meets or exceeds guidance provided in the Oregon Department of Revenue Local Budgeting Manual.
+The proposed SRWD annual budget for the fiscal year 2023-24 has been prepared pursuant to Oregon Local Budget Law and meets the guidance provided in the Oregon Department of Revenue Local Budgeting Manual.
 This Budget has been prepared on a modified Accrual Basis.
-The District has not made changes to accounting practices, or procedures, and does not anticipate any changes for the fiscal year 2022-23.
+The District has not made changes to accounting practices, or procedures, and does not anticipate any changes for the fiscal year 2023-24.
 This budget includes projected loan and grant revenues for capital projects.
-In addition, the fiscal year 2022-23 budget document includes the addition of one FTE approved by the SRWD Board to staff the newly constructed water treatment facility.
+In addition, due to increased O&M needs the fiscal year 2023-24 budget document considers the addition of one FTE approved by the SRWD Board to meet operational expectation of the water distribution and treatment system.

-The 2022/2023 Proposed Budget Document, presented in Oregon State Local Budget (LB) forms, consists of 13 pages representing 9 funds.
+The 2023/2024 Proposed Budget Document, presented in Oregon State Local Budget (LB) forms, consists of 13 pages representing 9 funds.
 The following is a brief description of the 5 major funds within the District's Budget: